cvarier/2D-Elliptic-Mesh-Generator/README.md

 ## Context/Acknowledgement
 This software was independently written for Prof. Jonathon Sumner at Dawson College as part of a research assistant internship.
 A research paper detailing the mathematical results of the project is currently in the works.

+## References
+I gleaned all the necessary mathematical knowledge for completing this project from the following sources:

+* Farrashkhalvat, M., and J. P. Miles.
+Basic structured grid generation with an introduction to unstructured grid generation.
+Oxford: Butterworth Heinemann, 2003.
+Print.

+* Versteeg, H.K, and W. Malalasekera.
+An introduction to computational fluid dynamics: the finite volume method.
+Harlow: Pearson Education, 2011.
+Print.

+* Knupp, Patrick M., and Stanly Steinberg.
+Fundamentals of grid generation.
+Boca Raton: CRC Press, 1994.
+Print.